Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 The Second Mother

-My brilliant, outside-the-box publisher took a good, hard look at marketing plans for The Second Mother, and, well, the state of the world, and decided to move my release to August 18th.
+My brilliant, outside-the-box publisher took a good, hard look at marketing plans for The Second Mother, and well, the state of the world, and decided to move my release to August 18th.

-One aspect of traditional publishing is that the writer doesn’t have as much control over things like publication schedule.
+One aspect of traditional publishing is the writer doesn't have as much control over things like publication schedule.
 I feel lucky that my release date has been based on close examination of the book and my hoped-for career trajectory.

-I’m trying to think of things I can do in case my in-real-life tour can’t happen.
-I’d love to hear ways you’d like to connect with authors during this time.
-Maybe I can meet you virtually, or your book club, or women’s group.
+I'm trying to think of things I can do in case my in-real-life tour can't happen.
+I'd love to hear ways you'd like to connect with authors during this time.
+Maybe I can meet you virtually, or your book club, or women's group.
+The sky's the limit—send me an idea!

 Love from the Hills of Wedeskyull,